konekti/jeffbrl.github.io/blog/_posts/2018-01-19-aws-intrinsic-functions.md

         Default: 172.25.0.0/16
 ```
 <br>
-Specifying "!Ref VpcCIDR" in a template will substitute the aforementioned text with "172.25.0.0/16" or the CIDR range specified at run time.
+Specifying "!Ref VpcCIDR" in a template will replace the aforementioned text with "172.25.0.0/16" or the CIDR range specified at run time.
 <br><br>
 #### !GetAtt
 When we need to access Parameters, we use !Ref. !GetAtt provides similar functionality for accessing resource attributes in the template.